Who's the best guitarist on this classic Elvis Presley song?

 As you listen to the original recording it's as if Scotty Moore's guitar is actually that train coming round the bend.

-It's my very favorite rockabilly song by Elvis and brings back old Rockabilly vinyl record memories as Scotty and Eric Clapton do an Elvis tribute in the third video below.
+It's my very favorite rockabilly song by Elvis and brings back old Rockabilly vinyl record memories as Scotty and Eric Clapton do an Elvis tribute in the second video below.

 I then recorded the album on a reel to reel tape deck and have never again played the album.
 Today it is framed and hangs on a wall in my home office, along with many of my other favorite albums.